walkerrandolphsmith/laces/packages/reverse/README.md

 ## reverse(str)

 Reverse the order of the characters of the string.
+Handles surrogate pairs!

 ### Arguments